brown-ccv/ccv-website-hugo/README.md

 ##### Our work: Software and Workshops
 - Adding, updating, or deleting items from here do not require change to this repo.
-Fetching apps data requires a .env file (template below).
+Fetching apps data requires a .env:

-- The .env file is included in .gitignore and should never be committed.
-- You can obtain a Github Access Token by following [these instructions](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).

 ```
 GITHUB_TOKEN=
 GITHUB_USER=
-ORGANIZATION=brown-ccv,compbiocore
+ORGANIZATION=brown-ccv,compbiocore,dscov-tutorials
 ```

+- The .env file is included in .gitignore and should never be committed.
+- You can obtain a Github Access Token by following [these instructions](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).

 #### CCV Bot - Calendar